olach/kirby-relationship/readme.md

 ## Requirements
 This field has been tested with Kirby 2.5+, but it should probably work with earlier versions too.

+Looking for a version compatible with Kirby 3?
+[A new version](https://github.com/olach/kirby3-relationship) is currently in development.

 ## Installation
 ### Manually
 [Download the files](https://github.com/olach/kirby-relationship/archive/master.zip) and place them inside `site/fields/relationship/`.